ManimCommunity/manim/docs/source/contributing/testing.rst

 How Manim Tests
 ---------------

-Manim uses ``pytest`` as its testing framework.
-Running ``pytest`` in the root directory of the project will start the testing process, and will show if there is something wrong.
+Manim uses pytest as its testing framework.
+To start the testing process, go to the root directory of the project and run pytest in your terminal.
+Any errors that occur during testing will be displayed in the terminal.

 Some useful pytest flags:
 - ``-x``, that will make pytest stop at the first fail;